PP-MARL: Efficient Privacy-Preserving Multi-Agent Reinforcement Learning for Cooperative Intelligence in Communications: MARL for CI in Communications

 \subsubsection{Mobility management in drone-assisted communication}

-In this use case, drones, working as aerial communication infrastructures, provide network services to targets (e.g., vehicles and users) \cite{yuan2021harnessing}.
+In this use case, drones, working as aerial communication infrastructures, provide network services to targets (e.g., vehicles and users).
 Each drone has limited coverage and cannot serve all targets anytime and anywhere.
 Therefore, multiple drones need to cooperate to cover targets while avoiding collisions.
-Drones, also working as agents, can observe positions of targets and other drones in range and then decide movements to maximize the joint rewards (e.g., the number of covered targets) cooperatively.
-Given that each drone has a partial observation of the environment, it would be difficult to make a wise movement without cooperation.
-However, data sharing to support cooperation brings a privacy risk (e.g., revealing the location of vehicles) and introduces additional communication overheads (e.g., in terms of bandwidth and energy consumption).
+Drones, also working as agents, can observe the positions of targets and other drones in range and then decide on movements to maximize the joint rewards (e.g., the number of covered targets) cooperatively.
+Since each drone has a partial observation of the environment, it would be difficult to make a wise movement without cooperation.
+However, information sharing to support cooperation brings a privacy risk (e.g., revealing the location of vehicles and the movement of drones) and introduces additional communication overheads (e.g., bandwidth and energy consumption).